nfdi4cat/voc4cat/README.md

 # A SKOS vocabulary for the catalysis disciplines

 > **The first collection of terms was published in June 2023.**
-> **Our goal is to grow the vocabulary to cover all subdisciplines of catalysis.**
+> **Our goal is to continuously extend the vocabulary to cover all subdisciplines of catalysis.**
 > **Please join if you like to help.**

-The vocabulary has been created and maintained as part of the [NFDI4Cat](http://nfdi4cat.org) initiative and follows our [Voc4Cat Guidelines](https://doi.org/10.5281/zenodo.7669183).
+The Voc4Cat vocabulary and its [guidelines](https://doi.org/10.5281/zenodo.13773255) have been created and are maintained as part of the [NFDI4Cat](http://nfdi4cat.org) initiative.

 This repository was created from the template [voc4cat-template](https://github.com/nfdi4cat/voc4cat-template).
 It uses the [voc4cat-tool](https://github.com/nfdi4cat/voc4cat-tool) and GitHub features like pull requests, actions, pages etc. to reduce the maintenance workload for contributors and editors.

 ## Basic principles

-We tried hard to make contributing easy.
-The process is essentially *(see further below for details)*:
+Voc4cat makes contributing easy for everyone with a GitHub account.
+The process is essentially *(see further below for details or browse through our [step-by-step guide](https://doi.org/10.5281/zenodo.13757351)*:

 - Download the [most current vocabulary file (xlsx)](https://nfdi4cat.github.io/voc4cat/dev/voc4cat.xlsx),
 - Edit the vocabulary file in Excel,